omnipy.shared.enums.display

 Bases: LiteralEnum[str]

-Justification modes for the output.
+Justification modes for rendered output.

 The justification modes are: